rwberendsen/grupr/internal/snowflake/README.md

 - USAGE of the read-only database roles of the product
 - USAGE of the read-only database roles of the interfaces consumed by the product
-- OWNERSHIP of objects: TODO: test this: if CREATE is allowed in a database role, and a business role that has been granted the CREATE privilege through the database role: will the database role be listed as owner of the object or will the business role be listed?
-In the former case, we could group OWNERSHIP grants in database roles, it would be easier to manage.
-But it seems more likely that Snowflake would list a business role as the owner, in that case, we should directly transfer ownership on objects to this business role.
+- OWNERSHIP of objects:
 - If all objects in a schema or database are matched in the YAML object expression, then OWNERSHIP is granted on future objects as well.
 - CREATE SCHEMA on the database level
 - CREATE TABLE / VIEW on the schema level (as of now, dynamic, event, and iceberg tables are not yet in scope of Grupr)

+Note that we are directly granting ownership to the business role, rather than to database roles granted to the business role.
+That is because if CREATE is allowed in a database role, and a business role that has been granted the CREATE privilege through the database role creates an object, then the business role is going to be listed as the owner; not the database role.
+Perhaps it is more intuitive then if the ownership of existing objects would also be transferred directly to the business role.

 Transferring ownership is tricky business.
 For certain object types, specific requirements apply, such as that pipes must be paused, and tasks are suspended